 About the Speaker:

-Dr. Alec Miller is a clinical psychologist, teacher, researcher, treatment developer and disseminator of evidence-based interventions to clinical settings, schools and organizations worldwide.
+Alec Miller is a clinical psychologist, teacher, researcher, treatment developer and disseminator of evidence-based interventions to clinical settings, schools and organizations worldwide.
 He is the co-author of three leading textbooks and treatment manuals of DBT for adolescents in clinical and school settings.
-He wears three hats: 1) as Co-Founder of Cognitive & Behavioral Consultants (CBC) in White Plains and New York City, NY, a clinical group practice and training center, 2) as a Clinical Professor of Psychiatry and Behavioral Sciences at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY, and 3) as the President of the Access Psychology
+He wears three hats: 1) as Co-Founder of Cognitive & Behavioral Consultants (CBC) in White Plains and New York City, NY, a clinical group practice and training center, 2) as a Clinical Professor of Psychiatry and Behavioral Sciences at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY, and 3) as the President of the Access Psychology Foundation (APF), a not-for-profit organization whose mission is to overcome mental health disparities among historically under-represented populations by increasing access to evidence-based prevention, treatment, education and training.

 About the Workshop: